Life on the Streets:

-Street Photography Snappin’
+The Secrets of Street Photography

-There are no ‘rights’ or ‘wrongs’, just like there are no right ways to go about writing a book or painting.
+There are no ‘rights’ or ‘wrongs’ with street photography.
+Just like there are no right ways to go about writing a book or painting.

-It is entirely about sharing your own vision as a photographer with your audience, and showing them a snippet of the world through your eyes (and your cameras).
-Street photography can be quite similar to documentary photography, that shows images of people living in certain situations or societies around the world.
-You as the photographer mirror image society as you see it.
+It is entirely about sharing your own vision as a photographer with your audience, showing them a snippet of life on the streets through your camera’s eye.
+Street photography can be quite similar to documentary pictures, that show images of people living in certain situations or societies around the world.
+You as the photographer should aim to mirror society as you see it.

-The reason Street Photography is so successful is because of the emotion and connection a stranger can make with the subject.
+The reason street photography is so successful is because of the emotion and connection a stranger can make with the camera.
 A successful street photographer knows how to evoke emotion from the audience, hit you in the gut, and bury a lasting memory in your mind.

-However, if it’s a ‘posed’ street portrait shot they still contain a candid element, that’s usually something unexpected (like an expression, or gesture from your subject), which catches you off guard.
+However, if it’s a ‘posed’ street portrait then they can still contain a candid element, that’s usually something unexpected (like an expression, or gesture from your subject), which catches you off guard.
 You may need to approach your subject directly to start the ‘posed’ interaction.

 It’s all in the eyes!
-We all know how important eyes are in photography, they can really be the making or breaking point of a shot.
+We all know how important eyes are in portrait photography, they can really be the making or breaking point of a shot.
 The stronger the eye contact, the more emotional the image can be.

 Observe and look for emotion and gestures.
 The best images are strong, emotional, candid shots.
-Keep an eye out for people making excessive hand gestures, or for a look and emotion on someone’s face, these are what turn mundane images into dynamic shots.
+Keep an eye out for people making excessive hand gestures, or for emotion on someone’s face, these are what turn mundane images into dynamic shots.
 We are all aware of how important composition and framing is in street photography, but a photograph without some form of emotion is a dead image.

 We feel shooting head on is generally better than a side/back view, and faces are generally more interesting in this type of photography category.
 It allows us to see a sense of the character, their emotions and expressions – the audience can then be pulled in with mystery and intrigue, asking themselves ‘what can I work out from this image?’.